 How to Get Rid of Algae on Your Roof

-We all know that roofs can collect dirt and leaves, but did you also know that it can trap algae?
+We all know that roofs can collect dirt and leaves, but did you also know that it can trap algae, too?
 It may be hard to notice depending on your roof’s structure, but it can easily build up various types of algae, lichens, and fungi bacteria over time.
 If you notice that your roof has a blue-green tint, you likely have an algae issue.
 And, if it’s left untouched, the algae can die and leave nasty dark stains on your roof.
 Let’s take a look at what causes roof algae and what can be done to get rid of it.

 How Algae May Affect Your Home

-How to Prevent & Remove Roof Algae
+How to Prevent Algae

 Whether you’re concerned about the potential of having algae on your roof, or you’ve already found it to be an issue, it’s important to understand what you can do to protect yourself and your home.
 If the situation has gotten so bad that you need a roof repair or replacement, please find a reputable licensed roofing contractor in your area.
 But, if you know your situation can be remedied with proper maintenance, contact us to get a free quote.
-We’d also be happy to extend our expertise in other areas, offering premium window cleaning and pressure washing, too.